Practice makes perfect, right?

 Feeling a bit more visual?
 Online videos are always an option:

-- FluentU (currently available on the website and through the iOS app for six different languages, Android and Portuguese in the works) offers a great selection of videos with interactive subtitles to help you naturally grasp the language.
+- FluentU (currently available on the website and through the iOS app and Android app for six different languages, Portuguese in the works) offers a great selection of videos with interactive subtitles to help you naturally grasp the language.
 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 With its upcoming Portuguese program, you’ll have instant access to a constantly-growing video library of both European and Brazilian material, along with flashcard-like vocab memorization features that allow you to learn every aspect of the language from real native content.